Mahanadhi (1994 film): Themes

 Mahanadhi deals with several issues such as corruption and child trafficking.
-Baradwaj Rangan said: "Mahanadhi is one of the saddest films ever made, grim north to Singin' in the Rain's blithe south, but it has an extraordinary musical moment in 'Peygala nambaadhey', which Kamal Haasan's character sings, during a power cut, to his children who are scared of the dark".
+Baradwaj Rangan said, "Mahanadhi is one of the saddest films ever made, grim north to Singin' in the Rain's blithe south, but it has an extraordinary musical moment in 'Peygala nambaadhey', which Kamal Haasan's character sings, during a power cut, to his children who are scared of the dark".
 He described the song as "(a) a father's moral instruction to his children ("face your fears"), (b) a bit of levity, (c) a sweet stretch showcasing this family's dynamics, and (d) a hint that bad things can come at you from everywhere, whether from the television set (featuring terrifyingly distorted musical performers) or even a doting grandmother (who, jokingly, fashions herself into a demon goddess).
 That's where the film is headed, into a zone where nothing and no one can be trusted, and this song shapes these themes in a casually understated manner".

 Poet Puviarasu stated: "Don't go after the mystic deer, was Kamal's message in the movie Mahanadhi [...]
 In the film, Krishna relocates to the city to earn more money, own a Benz and educate his daughter at Church Park Convent.
 And he faces the consequences of his actions."
-The film also symbolically references the Kaveri River water dispute, and many of the characters are named after major Indian rivers like Krishna (Krishnaswamy), Yamuna, Kaveri, Thamirabarani (Bharani) and Narmada (Krishnaswamy's late wife).
+The film also symbolically references the Kaveri River water dispute, and many of the characters are named after major Indian rivers like Krishna (Krishnaswamy), Yamuna, Kaveri, and Thamirabarani (Bharani).
 Haasan has stated that the central message of Mahanadhi is that "urbanisation is not necessarily development".
 He also said the film was influenced by Les Misérables, an 1862 novel by Victor Hugo.
 The core plot was also reported to bear resemblance with the 1979 film Hardcore.

 Soundtrack

 The music was composed by Ilaiyaraaja, and lyrics were written by Vaali.
 Shobana sang the song "Sri Ranga Ranganathanin", which is set in Hamsadhvani raga.
+The song "Pongalo Pongal" became one of the most popular Pongal themed songs of Tamil cinema and is played in radio and television on every Pongal.

 Release

 Mahanadi was released in theatres on 14 January 1994, Pongal day.
-Despite clashing against other Pongal releases such as Sethupathi IPS, Amaidhi Padai, Rajakumaran, Veetla Visheshanga, Siragadikka Aasai and Sindhu Nathi Poo, it became a box office success.
+Despite clashing against other Pongal releases such as Sethupathi IPS, Amaidhipadai, Rajakumaran, Veetla Visheshanga, Siragadikka Aasai and Sindhu Nathi Poo, it became a box office success.
 In September 2020, Rajesh, who played a supporting role in the film, told Nakkheeran that the successful box office run and profits made by Mahanadhi helped Rajkannu clear all his earlier debts and it was he who requested Haasan to make the film for Rajkannu.
 The film was screened at the International Film Festival Rotterdam six years after its release.